dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 My conclusion is that we should keep things as simple as possible, but no simpler.
 And that "no simpler" is the tricky bit.

-I think the problem we have today is that the _great unification_ was, with hindsight, an oversimplification.
+I believe the problem we have today is that the _great unification_ was, with hindsight, an oversimplification.
 So for me the questions are:

 * what's the simplest approach that's not an oversimplification?
 * how can we best get from where we are today to that approach?